smartsheet-samples/oauth-flow-sample-node/README.md

-# Sample oAuth Flow for Node
+# Sample OAuth Flow for Node

 Smartsheet uses [OAuth 2.0](https://oauth.net/2/) to authenticate and authorize users.
 If your app needs to interact with Smartsheet, then you'll need to create an OAuth Flow to [request an Access Token](https://smartsheet-platform.github.io/api-docs/#request-an-access-token).